9. [TD]: Implementation of the [ui] layer with a console program

 </plugin>

-<!-- for installing the project artifact in the local Maven repository -->
+<!-- to install the project artifact in the local Maven repository -->

 <plugin>